Hovering above our lawn in Hooker’s green

 Keynote at the 9th

-World Hearing Voices Congress in 2017:
+World Hearing Voices Congress:

 Giving Voice: A Quick Walk Through